-PACE benefits come only in the form of medical and care services.
+Program benefits come only in the form of medical and care services.
 Seniors do not receive cash payments.
-Benefits are determined on a case-by-case basis and are provided by a dedicated team of health care professionals and can include any of the following.
+Benefits are determined on a case-by-case basis, are provided by a dedicated team of healthcare professionals, and can include any of the following.

 PACE / LIFE programs receive monthly payments from Medicare or Medicaid.
 Participating seniors do not make payments to the PACE program.
 If a participant qualifies for Medicaid, there is no monthly premium for long term care.
 Seniors that are not Medicaid eligible, but have Medicare, will pay a monthly premium, but do not have deductibles or copayments.
 For persons who do not have Medicaid or Medicare, benefits and services are still available via private pay.